Editor’s Note: Initially published in July 2016

 Over the intervening 20 years, he’s set records on the course and off it with his prodigious talent and immense marketability.

-As he prepares to enter his third decade as a pro athlete, CNN reporters recall the times they met one of history's most fascinating sportsmen.
+As he prepares to put troubled times behind him, CNN reporters recall the times they met one of history’s most fascinating sportsmen.

 1997, Atlantic City - Gary Tuchman